Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 3. **Frequency Analysis:** A detailed **frequency count** of code-switching instances across various domains was conducted.
 The focus was to understand if code-switching occurs more frequently in different topics.
 The aim was to observe whether topic (situational code-switching) influenced the occurrence of code-switching.
 For specifics, see [2.1_analyze_data.ipynb](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/2.1_analyze_data.ipynb).

-4. **Part-of-Speech Shifting:** Using **POS tagging** performed by the `stanza` library, the analysis aimed to identify whether code-switching was associated with shifts in word classes (e.g., noun to verb).
-This allowed for an investigation of whether code-switching involved simple lexical alternation or more complex syntactic changes.
+4. **Part-of-Speech Shifting:** Using **POS tagging** performed by the `stanza` library, the analysis aimed to identify whether code-switching was associated with shifts in word classes (e.g., noun to verb) between the prior word and the CS word.
 For specifics, see [2.2_analyze_data.ipynb](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/2.2_analyze_data.ipynb).

-These methodologies provided a comprehensive approach to examining how code-switching is manifested in various contexts, helping to understand the linguistic and social factors that drive this phenomenon.
+These methodologies provided a comprehensive approach to examining how code-switching is manifested in various contexts.

 ## Results